-While social media platforms have their own set of perks, they are not entirely risk free.
-As a customer, you should be wary of putting up any personal information on these platforms or any website as your personal details are equivalent to money for cybercriminals who can use these details to steal your identity and access your bank account for conducting online banking fraud.
-The scammer can also obtain credit cards or loans using the details and ruin your credit score as well.
-Hence, it becomes your responsibility to practice caution and share your information wisely as stalking, identity theft, harassment, and frauds are always a possibility.
+While social media platforms have their own set of perks, they are not entirely risk-free.
+As a customer, you should be wary of putting up personal information on these platforms or any website.
+Your personal details are equivalent to money for cybercriminals who can use these details to steal your identity and access your bank account for conducting online banking fraud.
+The scammer can also obtain credit cards or loans using the details and ruin your credit score.
+Hence, it becomes your responsibility to practice caution and share your information wisely, as stalking, identity theft, harassment, and fraud are always possible.

 Whenever you access the internet or any social media platform, you leave behind traces.
-For instance, anyone using Facebook feeds a lot of information to the Silicon Valley giant about his or her age, name, interests, location, favourite music/ games/ brands, etc., which is enough to leave behind a huge digital footprint.
-If you read the terms and conditions carefully, you will see most of these social media platforms have the authority to sell public profile data to its advertising partners.
+For instance, anyone using Facebook feeds a lot of information to the Silicon Valley giant about their age, name, interests, location, favourite music/ games/ brands, etc., which is enough to leave behind a huge digital footprint.
+If you read the terms and conditions carefully, you will see most of these social media platforms have the authority to sell public profile data to their advertising partners.

-There are various methods used by these con artists to gain your trust using a false identity.
+These con artists use various methods to gain your trust using a false identity.
 Either they pretend to be a representative of a bank or company or impersonate a friend or family member to dupe you.
 Here are some common methods used by these hackers:

 This is a very commonly used hacking technique used by cybercriminals.
-Using this approach, they offer a free download and ask for account login information in return.
-This information is then used to access the person’s email that serves as a source to access other personal information.
+Using this approach, they offer a free download and ask for account log-in information in return.
+This information can be misused to access someone’s email, which serves as a source for accessing other personal information.

-In this method, the fraudster promises to offer certain services or benefits in return for certain information or access.
-Generally, the person impersonates an IT engineer and dupes the user by promising to offer technical assistance.
-For instance, if the scammer pretends to be a technician who fixes common bugs, he or she might ask you to turn off the window’s firewall and then install an update.
+In this method, the fraudster promises to offer certain services or benefits in return for specific information or access.
+Generally, the person impersonates an IT engineer and dupes the user by promising to provide technical assistance.
+For instance, if the scammer pretends to be a technician fixing common bugs, they might ask you to turn off the window’s firewall and then install an update.
 This update may be a virus or spyware.

-A phishing attack is when the fraudster takes advantage of the victim’s fear and gains his or her trust by impersonating the authorities.
+A phishing attack is when the fraudster takes advantage of the victim’s fear and gains their trust by impersonating the authorities.
 Suppose you receive an email that features texts and designs resembling the design of your bank or any renowned service provider.
 Also, it stays linked to a similar website of the respected authority.
-The moment you enter your details, it gets forwarded to the fraudsters who can use this information to commit crimes or avail loans in your name.
+When you enter your details, it gets forwarded to the fraudsters who can use it to commit crimes or avail loans in your name.

 These practices can help you safeguard your money and transactions:

-Personal information: You should always be very careful while posting or sharing anything online as it can be seen by many people.
+Personal information: You should always be careful while posting or sharing anything online, as many people can see it.
 The risk is higher when you are sharing these sensitive details with someone you do not know personally.
 Sensitive information includes your credit or debit card details, phone number, credit status, address, passwords, loan numbers, passport information, social security numbers, PINs, insurance policy numbers, and other bank account information.

 Updates: It is crucial to ensure that your system is completely up-to-date for complete fraud protection.
 Updated systems ensure better standards of security.

 Shopping: Shop online only from trusted websites.
-If a website does not have a secure check-out using “HTTPS”, avoid using them.
+If a website does not have a secure check-out using ‘HTTPS’, avoid using them.
 Make sure to read the address line properly while entering the credit or debit card information.
-In case the “S” is missing from “HTTPS” in the address line, choose a different shopping platform.
+Choose a different shopping platform if the ‘S’ is missing from ‘HTTPS’ in the address line.

-If you feel that your personal information was leaked, there are a few steps you can take to ensure your safety.
+If you feel that your personal information was leaked, you can take a few steps to ensure your safety.
 Depending on the information leaked, you have to take the necessary steps to prevent further damage.
 For instance, if the log-in credentials have been compromised, change the password for the respective platform immediately.
 Also, if you use that password for other sites, change them as well.
-If information related to your bank account is compromised, get in touch with the bank immediately to avoid any financial fraud.
-Do not wait till your account is debited due to a transaction you did not make.
-File a complaint in your closest police station if necessary and get in touch with your local cyber cell to report the incident immediately.
+If information related to your bank account is compromised, get in touch with the bank immediately to avoid financial fraud.
+Do not wait till your account is debited, even when you did not make a transaction.
+If necessary, file a complaint in your closest police station and contact your local cyber cell to report the incident immediately.